opmuse/opmuse/docs/index.rst

 .. image:: ../assets/opossum-readme.png
    :align: right

-opmuse is a web application to play, organize and share your music library.
+opmuse is a web application to play, organize, share and make your music library social.

 These pages document development of opmuse.
 If you want to use opmuse you should go to the `opmuse website`_.
 If you actually want to develop you can